Impact of Smartphone Ownership and Digital Interventions on Women Empowerment

 Primary Outcomes (explanation)

-Women empowerment index will be computed through survey-based measures covering various dimensions such as decision-making, self-efficacy, sharing housework, and gender attitudes.
+A composite women empowerment index will be computed through survey-based measures covering various dimensions such as financial inclusion, social connectedness, health and hygiene, gender attitudes, attitudes towards rejection of IPV, and World Bank's women empowerment measures.

 Secondary Outcomes